Protests in New York Leave Three Arrested – NBC New York (47)

 “My message to New Yorkers is to respect the wishes of Mr. Nichols’ mother.
 If you need to express your anger and outrage, please do so peacefully,” she said.

-The mayor said that New York Police Commissioner Keechant Sewell, like her counterparts across the United States, had been strategizing with her top aides and the department throughout the day to ensure peaceful protests could continue.
+The mayor said that New York Police Commissioner Keechant Sewell, like her counterparts across the United States, had been strategizing with her top aides and the department throughout the day to ensure peaceful protests might continue.
 Adams said the department was “fully prepared to allow New Yorkers to peacefully voice their concerns.”

 “While we understand, appreciate, and share the high emotional toll of this tragedy, our Department will never tolerate violence, willful destruction, or any other crime,” the statement read.
 “Our responsibility is to protect the constitutional right to peacefully assemble and protest.”

-Tire Nichols, a 29-year-old father of a 4-year-old boy, died at a hospital three days after the confrontation with police on January 7 during a traffic stop in Memphis.
+Tire Nichols, a 29-year-old father of a 4-year-old boy, died at a hospital three days following the confrontation with police on January 7 during a traffic stop in Memphis.
 The FedEx worker was pulled over for reckless driving minutes from his home as he was returning from taking sunset photos in a suburban park that evening.

 In a statement a day later, police said “a confrontation occurred” as officers approached the car and Nichols ran.
 Another “happened” when they got to it.